nikita715/NoNameProject/README.md

-# NoNameProject
+# Shelf
-Empty repository for the Applets Development course.
-Just for motivation
+App for task managenent